 - 4.4.6.1.
 Scope.
 All applications shall be reviewed by the Administrator for completeness. - 4.4.6.2.
 Completeness Review Determination.
-The Administrator shall issue a written determination on completeness after review of an application and attachments within a reasonable period of time.
-The Administrator shall transmit such determination to the owner/applicant. - 4.4.6.3.
+The Administrator shall issue a written determination on completeness after review of an application and attachments within fourteen (14) days, which may be extended an additional ten (10) days if determined to be necessary by the Administrator due to the complexity of the application. - 4.4.6.3.
 Determination that an Application is Incomplete.
 If the Administrator determines that the materials submitted to the review agency or department in support of the application are not complete, any completeness determination may be revised by the Administrator and the applicant shall be notified in writing of the information required.
 The owner/applicant may resubmit the application with the information required by the Administrator.
-The owner/applicant shall not be required to pay any additional fees if the application is resubmitted or the Administrator's decision is appealed within thirty days. - 4.4.6.4.
+The owner/applicant shall not be required to pay any additional fees if the application is resubmitted or the Administrator's decision is appealed within six months. - 4.4.6.4.
 Determination Constitutes a Final Development Order.
 The final determination of the Administrator on completeness of an application constitutes a final development order and is appealable to the Planning Commission. - 4.4.6.5.
 Review by the Planning Commission.
 The Planning Commission shall issue a final development order on any appeal of a completeness determination of the Administrator at its next available meeting.
 The development order on completeness, issued by the Planning Commission upon any appeal, shall be final and not be appealable to the Board.